-- Open both Hot and Cold water line valves. - Turn Fresh Water Valve to 'Tank Fill' position. - Turn the handle to drain the water tank. - Close valve immediately after draining to avoid entrance by insects or blown debris.
+- Open both Hot and Cold waterline valves. - Turn Fresh Water Valve to "Tank Fill" position. - Turn the valve handle to drain the water tank. - Close valve handle immediately after draining to avoid entrance by insects or blown debris.

-To Drain Water Lines
+To Drain Waterlines

-The water line drain caps are located in the water center compartment on the driver side and in other compartments depending on model.
-Remove the drain caps to drain water from hot and cold water lines.
+The waterline drain caps are located in the water service center or in other compartments, depending on model.
+Remove the drain caps to drain water from hot and cold waterlines.